Princeton Review LSAT Prep Review - LSAT Review

 If Kaplan is the “Coca-Cola” of test prep, The Princeton Review is the “IBM”-serious, reliable, and focused on results.
 They are best known for their 165+ Score Guarantee, which promises a score that can get you into a Top 25 law school.
 If you are willing to put in the work (and it is a lot of work), Princeton Review provides the structure to get you there.

-In 2025, Princeton Review has updated its curriculum to reflect the removal of Logic Games.
-The course now doubles down on Logical Reasoning and Reading Comprehension, with new drills designed to build the stamina required for the text-heavy exam.
+In 2026, Princeton Review has updated its curriculum to reflect the removal of Logic Games (gone since August 2024).
+The course now doubles down on Logical Reasoning and Reading Comprehension, with new drills designed to build the stamina required for the text-heavy exam-stamina that matters even more now that the test is back to in-person sittings.

 Pricing and Plans